Security Status

 Irish citizens do not require a visa to enter France.

 Visitors to France are advised to follow the guidance of national and local authorities and stay fully informed of what's going on by monitoring local news and social media.
-While in France, you must carry photo ID with you at all times.
+While in France, citizens must carry photo ID at all times.

 Citizens can also follow the Embassy in Paris and Consulate in Lyon on social media (Twitter: @IrlEmbParis, @Irlande_Lyon) to ensure access to relevant updates and alerts.